cerebris/jsonapi-resources/README.md

 Context flows through from the controller and can be used to control the attributes based on the current user (or other value).

-##### Creatable and Updateable Attributes
+##### Createable and Updateable Attributes

-By default all attributes are assumed to be updateable and creatable.
+By default all attributes are assumed to be updateable and createable.
 To prevent some attributes from being accepted by the `update` or `create` methods, override the `self.updateable_fields` and `self.createable_fields` methods on a resource.

 This example prevents `full_name` from being set: